HashtagLegend/UltimatePong2.0/README.md

 Clone the repo to your local machine.
 Then do the following
   1. Run PongControlsWebService.sln
-    a.
-(This has the reciever for the broadcast controller)
+    a) (This has the reciever for the broadcast controller)
-    b.
-Start the program (it has to be a single startupproject - ControlsUdpReciever)
+    b) Start the program (it has to be a single startupproject - ControlsUdpReciever)
   2. Clone PongPiControllerBroadcast to the Raspberry pi.
     a.
 Make sure that you are on the same network as the pi
     b.
 Connect to the pi with putty or another terminal emulator